 The Douglass Hotel was a safe haven for Black travelers.
-While the hotel rooms were basic, the basement was magical.
+While the hotel rooms were basic, the lower level was magical.
 For nearly four decades, and several ownership and name changes, the basement space played host to jazz greats from Cannonball Adderley to Joe Zawinul.
 In the 1950s it was known as the Rendezvous Club.
 In the 1960s, it was renamed the Showboat.
 In the 1970s, it was the Bijou Café.
-This door leads down to the basement where Sidney Bechet, John Coltrane and Grover Washington Jr. recorded live albums.
+This door leads down to the lower level where John Coltrane and Grover Washington Jr. recorded live albums.

-The future Queen of Soul performed in the basement of the Douglass Hotel on January 2, 1961.
+The future Queen of Soul performed in the lower level of the Douglass Hotel on January 2, 1961.
 In Higher Ground: Stevie Wonder, Aretha Franklin, Curtis Mayfield, and the Rise and Fall of American Soul, John Wilson, a pianist for the legendary Clara Ward and the Ward Singers, recalled:

 Aretha Franklin came to Philly to sing at the Showboat Club on Lombard Street.
 After checking in at the hotel upstairs over the club, she took a cab over to Mom Ward’s house to get connected to familiar souls.
 She was a little nervous about breaking into pop singing.
 That night Clara, me, and Rudy (the Wards’ chauffeur) went to the Showboat to catch Aretha’s performance.
 The only people familiar with the name Aretha Franklin were gospel people, who weren’t about to show up.
 They were angry at her crossing over to pop.
 When we went in the door we heard that wonderful voice and saw that it was being wasted on an almost empty house.